Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Splendor (competitive)

 Splendor is an economic game that was first introduced in 2014.
-With over one million copies sold and a list price of $44.99, the premise is that the players take the role of:
+With over three million copies sold for Splendor (including base game and variants) and a list price of $39.99 (down from $44.99 in 2023), the premise is that the players take the role of:

 “Renaissance merchants race to grab gems, acquire property, and please nobility.”